IPPO Learns the Game, Not the Team: A Study on Generalization in Heterogeneous Agent Teams: Introduction

+Our work centers around the Heterogeneous Multi-Agent Challenge (HeMAC) \cite{dansereau2025hemac} which features asymmetric roles: Observer and Drone.
+It forces agents to specialize, making it a good testbed for ZSC.
+We introduce Rotation Policy Training (RPT), a training system that rotates through a set of teammate policies to explicitly train agents to adapt to novel teammates.
+We benchmark RPT against IPPO, and a shared parameter PPO algorithm with novel teammates, showing that IPPO and RPT reach similar performance despite the lower complexity of the IPPO training algorithm, while shared parameter PPO is unable to deal with the environment's complexity.

-This key finding leads to a central claim of the paper: in the HeMAC environment, IPPO \cite{schroederde2020independent} appears to learn the underlying game dynamics and a general coordination protocol, achieving a level of robustness and generalization similar to that induced by the more complex RPT scheme.
-When paired with unseen Double Deep Q-Network (DDQN) \cite{vanhasseltdouble} teammates at test time, the IPPO baseline matches RPT's performance.
+This finding leads to the central claim of our paper: in the HeMAC environment, IPPO is able to learn both the underlying game and general coordination strategies, not just learning to play well with specific teammate policies.